 - Birth Registration Process Change

 All paternity related documents can be accessed on our website: https://health.mo.gov/IVrecords/#collapseFive.
-The Bureau of Vital Records has redesigned the Mother’s Worksheet, Facility Worksheet, ;and the Missouri Electronic Vital Records (MoEVR) system is currently being updated to reflect these new policy changes.
+The Bureau of Vital Records has redesigned the Mother’s Worksheet and Facility Worksheet.
+Please ensure only these new versions (2021) are utilized.

 Co-parents, in certain situations, can be added to the birth record in place of the father.
 The new Mother’s Worksheet outlines this process in the marital status question.
 You may also see additional guidance about co-parents (same-sex couples) in the Hospital Training Guide.
 As always, if you need assistance or have any questions with these new processes, contact the Bureau of Vital Records: MoEVRsupport@health.mo.gov or 573-751-6387, Option 4.

 - Electronic and Remote Online Notarization (RON) Now Accepted

 In Missouri, traditional, electronic, and remote online notarization (RON) of applications/documents, including correction affidavits, are accepted by the Missouri Bureau of Vital Records.
 The electronically notarized document must be mailed, and if necessary, along with applicable fees and documentation to the Bureau of Vital Records at 930 Wildwood Dr., Jefferson City, MO 65109.

 While electronic and remote notarization is acceptable, other standard requirements still apply in completing the application process and the correction affidavit process.
 For more information on submitting electronic or remote notarizations, email: VitalRecordsInfo@health.mo.gov or call 573-751-6387.